Diogenes

-Diogenes the Cynic (Note: Διογένης ὁ Κυνικός) (/daɪˈɒdʒɪniːz/, dy-OJ-in-eez; c.
-413/403), also known as Diogenes of Sinope, was an ancient Greek philosopher and one of the founders of Cynicism.
-Renowned for his ascetic lifestyle, biting wit, and radical critiques of social conventions, he became a legendary figure whose life and teachings have been recounted, often through anecdote, in both antiquity and later cultural traditions.
+Diogenes the Cynic (Note: Διογένης ὁ Κυνικός; /grc/) (/daɪˈɒdʒɪniːz/, dy-OJ-in-eez; c.
+413/403), also known as Diogenes of Sinope, was an ancient Greek philosopher during the period of Classical Greece, and one of the founders of Cynicism.

+Renowned for his ascetic lifestyle and radical critiques of social conventions, he became a legendary figure whose life and teachings have been recounted, often through anecdote, in both antiquity and modernity.
+Diogenes advocated a return to nature, the renunciation of wealth, and introduced early ideas of cosmopolitanism by proclaiming himself a "citizen of the world".

 Diogenes was born to a prosperous family in Sinope.
 His life took a dramatic turn following a scandal involving the debasement of coinage, an event that led to his exile and ultimately his radical rejection of conventional values.
-Embracing a life of poverty and self-sufficiency, he became famous for his unconventional behaviours that openly challenged societal norms, such as living in a jar or wandering public spaces with a lit lantern in daylight, claiming to be "looking for a man".
-Diogenes advocated for a return to nature, the renunciation of materialism, and introduced early ideas of cosmopolitanism by proclaiming himself a "citizen of the world".
+Embracing a life of poverty and self-sufficiency, he became famous for his unconventional, shameless behaviors that openly challenged societal norms, such as living in a large ceramic jar or wandering public spaces with a lit lantern in daylight, claiming to be "looking for a man", that is to say "for a wise man" (sophos).

 His memorable encounters, including that with Alexander the Great, along with various accounts of his death, have made him a lasting symbol of philosophical defiance to established authorities and artificial values.

 Biography

 Early life in Sinope

 Diogenes was born c.
 413/403 BC in Sinope, a Milesian colony in Paphlagonia on the Black Sea (modern Sinop, northern Turkey).
-He was the son of Hicesias, a trapezitēs, that is, a moneychanger authorized to exchange foreign currencies for local money.
+He was the son of Hicesias, a trapezitēs, that is, a money-changer authorized to exchange foreign currencies for local money.
 Nothing is known about his mother.
 As a child, Diogenes learned to read, write, and quote both epic and tragic verses, while also training in athletics and horsemanship.
-This background reflects his privileged upbringing, as private education was available only to wealthy families.
 In his father's footsteps, he held the position of epimelētēs, a magistrate whose duties varied by city, though the specifics of his role remain unknown.